Which cookies we set and which ones we do not.

 5. Third-party services that may set cookies during user-driven interactions

 Some third-party services set their own cookies when you actively use them inside our product.
 Stripe sets cookies on its hosted Checkout pages when you go through payment, which Stripe uses for fraud prevention and session continuity.
 Plaid sets cookies inside the Plaid Link iframe when you connect a bank account, which Plaid uses to keep the connection flow secure.
-These cookies are governed by the privacy policies of Stripe and Plaid respectively.
-They are set only when you choose to start that specific flow.
+Crisp powers our support chat.
+When the chat widget loads, which happens for signed-in users and for visitors who have made a cookie choice on the banner, Crisp sets its own cookies to keep your conversation and your place in it.
+These cookies are governed by the privacy policies of Stripe, Plaid, and Crisp respectively.

 6. How to opt out

 Use the banner at the bottom of the page to set your preference.
 Click "Essential only" to limit us to functional cookies.
-Click "Accept all" to allow the full set once we add analytics.
+Click "Accept all" to also allow PostHog analytics and session replay on top of the essential set.
 You can also block or delete cookies in your browser settings at any time.
 In Chrome, Settings then Privacy and security then Cookies and other site data.
 In Safari, Preferences then Privacy.
 In Firefox, Settings then Privacy and security.
 Blocking essential cookies will sign you out and break parts of the app.

 7. Do Not Track